Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • otitis and other inflammatory processes.

-In addition to sulfur, air congestion can form in the ears, the appearance of which is associated with a change in atmospheric pressure - air travel, climbing high into the mountains.
-Sometimes the cause of discomfort is a water plug in the ear - it is formed after diving, swimming.
+In addition to wax, air plugs can form in the ears, the appearance of which is associated with changes in atmospheric pressure - air travel, climbing high into the mountains.
+Sometimes the cause of discomfort is a water plug in the ear - it forms after diving or swimming.

 Symptoms

-For a long time, signs of the presence of a clot in an ear in a person can be expressed implicitly.
-Most often, unpleasant symptoms intensify after water enters the ear canal - the mass swells, completely fills it.
+For a long time, signs of the presence of a clot in a person’s ear may not be clearly expressed.
+Most often, unpleasant symptoms intensify after water gets into the ear canal - the mass swells and completely fills it.

-How to recognize the presence of sulfur plug:
+How to recognize the presence of wax plug:

-• ear congestion, most often the pathology is one-sided, sometimes it lays both ears at the same time;
+• ear congestion, most often the pathology is unilateral, sometimes it affects both ears at the same time;

-• deterioration in auditory perception - this symptom does not always occur in the presence of sulfur clots;
+• deterioration of auditory perception - this symptom does not always occur in the presence of sulfur clots;

-• noise, rustling in and ringing in the ears;
+• noise, rustling and ringing in the ears;

-• a constant feeling of the presence of a foreign body in the ear canal;
+• constant feeling of the presence of a foreign body in the ear canal;

 • pain and shooting in the ear;